 The second book in the real estate investing for beginners series here is How to Invest in Real Estate: The Ultimate Beginner's Guide to Getting Started.
 This book was written by Brandon Turner.
 He's got several books.
 I've picked a couple of his and this book is great if you're starting and good if you're a moderate level investor.

 So everyone knows that real estate investing can be a powerful way to build wealth and achieve true financial freedom.
 But because each person's journey is going to be a little different knowing the first steps to take is challenging for some people.
 So what this book does, it becomes a manual of sorts on getting started in real estate investing.

 It gives you essentially an insider's look at the many different niches and strategies that exist.
 So it's not all about passive real estate investing.
-It's got a little bit of everything and it just kind of helps to paint picture.
+It's got a little bit of everything and it just kind of help to paint pictures.
 In other words, it shows you the landscape and then you can choose your path.

 So what you can do is find which strategy and path work best for you, and then help you build the resources and the goals around that.
-Unlike most real estate books, this one won't tell you that there's anyone secret path, okay.
-It is considered by many as one of the best books on real estate investing.
+Unlike most real estate books, this one won't tell you that there's any one secret path, okay.
+It is considered by many one of the best books on real estate investing.

 There's more than one path to success in real estate, but it has more than 40 real-life stories in the book from other investors on how they achieve success in real estate investing.
 And I'm sure you're going to be able to relate to many of those stories.
-There's a lot of similarities, but there are differences with every person and every story.
+There are a lot of similarities, but there are differences between every person and every story.